FreeUKGen/MyopicVicar/doc/roadmap.md

 - RAP a system to manage work in progress and available for transcription
 - GAP a system to Gaps in Register information.
 - Error and usage reports
+- Enhanced and consistent validation
+- Integrate Image Server
+- All images to match Register records.
+- Transcribers to select from RAP and get permission from SC.
+- Upload images into F2.

 ## Version 1.6 (July 2016)